Conservation Ecology Faculty Profiles

 Assistant Research Scientist

-I am an aquatic ecologist with specific focus on fluvial ecosystems and benthic invertebrate ecology.
-I am interested in assessing and understanding the effects of human landscape alteration on river ecosystems.
-A large part of my work has been to develop landscape-based models of riverine condition using biological indicators and regression-based models that predict expected condition for rivers of Michigan and Wisconsin.
+Catherine Riseng is an Assistant Research Scientist an aquatic ecologist with specific focus on fluvial ecosystems and benthic invertebrate ecology.
+I am interested in assessing and understanding the effects of human landscape alteration on river and lake ecosystems.
+My work has included landscape-based models of riverine condition using biological indicators and regression-based models that predict expected condition for rivers of Michigan and Wisconsin.

 Professor and Director of the Graham Environmental Sustainability Institute